ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

       http_status:
         description:
           - Enable/disable HTTP WAN Optimization.
-          - choice | disable | Disable HTTP WAN Optimization.
-          - choice | enable | Enable HTTP WAN Optimization.
         required: false
-        choices: ["disable", "enable"]
+        choices:
+          - disable
+          - enable

       http_tunnel_non_http:
         description:
-          - Configure how to process non-HTTP traffic when a profile configured for HTTP traffic accepts a non-HTTP sessio
+          - Configure how to process non-HTTP traffic when a profile configured for HTTP traffic accepts a non-HTTP session.
-          - n.
 Can occur if an application sends non-HTTP traffic using an HTTP destination port.
-          - choice | disable | Drop or tear down non-HTTP sessions accepted by the profile.
-          - choice | enable | Pass non-HTTP sessions through the tunnel without applying protocol optimization, byte-cac
         required: false
-        choices: ["disable", "enable"]
+        choices:
+          - disable
+          - enable

       http_tunnel_sharing:
         description:
           - Tunnel sharing mode for aggressive/non-aggressive and/or interactive/non-interactive protocols.
-          - choice | private | For profiles that accept aggressive protocols such as HTTP and FTP so that these aggressiv
-          - choice | shared | For profiles that accept nonaggressive and non-interactive protocols.
-          - choice | express-shared | For profiles that accept interactive protocols such as Telnet.
         required: false
-        choices: ["private", "shared", "express-shared"]
+        choices:
+          - private
+          - shared
+          - express-shared

       http_unknown_http_version:
         description:
           - How to handle HTTP sessions that do not comply with HTTP 0.9, 1.0, or 1.1.
-          - choice | best-effort | Assume all HTTP sessions comply with HTTP 0.9, 1.0, or 1.1.
-If a session uses a different
-          - choice | reject | Reject or tear down HTTP sessions that do not use HTTP 0.9, 1.0, or 1.1.
-          - choice | tunnel | Pass HTTP traffic that does not use HTTP 0.9, 1.0, or 1.1 without applying HTTP protocol o
         required: false
-        choices: ["best-effort", "reject", "tunnel"]
+        choices:
+          - best-effort
+          - reject
+          - tunnel

       mapi:
         description: